-where the stock number Nt was calculated using an iteration procedure according to established stock-recruitment relationship.
-The corresponding output biomasses of the stock are obtained by multiplying the number by the mean weight by age and summarizing the age groups.
+where the stock number N_t was calculated using an iteration procedure according to established stock-recruitment relationship.
+The corresponding output biomasses of the stock were obtained by multiplying the number by the mean weight by age and summarizing over age groups.